reactjs/react.dev/src/content/learn/render-and-commit.md

 <YouWillLearn>

 * What rendering means in React
-* When and why React renders a component
+* When and why React renders a Component
 * The steps involved in displaying a Component on screen
 * Why rendering does not always produce a DOM update